graphcore/examples/applications/tensorflow/cnns/training/README.md

 sizes used on GPUs.
 A batch size of four or less is often used, but in these cases using group normalisation is recommended instead of batch normalisation (see `--group-norm`).

-`--base-learning-rate` : The base learning rate is scaled by the batch size to obtain the final learning rate.
-This means that a single `base-learning-rate` can be appropriate over a range of batch sizes.
+`--base-learning-rate-exponent` : The base learning rate exponent, N, is used to set the value of the base learning rate, which is 2<sup>N</sup>.
+The base learning rate is scaled by the batch size to obtain the final learning rate.
+This means that a single base learning rate can be appropriate over a range of batch sizes.

 `--epochs` \ `--iterations` : These options determine the length of training and only one should be specified.